GoyalLab/plateviewer/README.md

-# 96-Well Plate Viewer (PyQt)
+# 96-Well Plate Viewer

 This desktop application allows you to browse image datasets from high-content microscopy (e.g., Incucyte) using a plate-based interface.
+Made with PyQt.

 ---